2010 Major League Baseball postseason: (1) Philadelphia Phillies vs. (2) San Francisco Giants

 The Giants upset the two-time defending National League champion Phillies in six games to return to the World Series for the first time since 2002.

 Tim Lincecum pitched seven solid innings and Cody Ross homered twice as the Giants stole Game 1 on the road in surprising fashion.
 Roy Oswalt pitched eight solid innings as the Phillies won Game 2 to even the series headed to San Francisco.
 Matt Cain pitched seven innings of shutout ball and Brian Wilson earned his fourth postseason save as the Giants shutout the Phillies in Game 3.
 Game 4 was an offensive shootout that was won by the Giants as they took a 3–1 series lead, with Wilson earning his first postseason victory.
 In Game 5, the Giants took an early lead, but the Phillies put up three runs in the top of the third to take the lead for good and send the series back to Philadelphia.
 In Game 6, the Phillies jumped out to an early 2–0 lead in the bottom of the first, however the Giants tied the game with a two-run third inning thanks to an RBI single from Aubrey Huff and a throwing error by Philadelphia’s Plácido Polanco.
 No team scored a run until the top of the eighth, when San Francisco's Juan Uribe hit a solo home run to put the Giants in the lead for good.
 Wilson then struck out Ryan Howard looking in the bottom of the ninth to clinch the pennant for the Giants, earning his fifth save.

-This was the first of three NL pennants won by the Giants during the 2010s.
-They would win it again in 2012 and 2014 against the St. Louis Cardinals in seven and five games respectively en route to World Series titles.
+This was the first of three NL pennants won by the Giants during the 2010s over the course of five years.
+They would win it again in 2012 and 2014 over the St. Louis Cardinals in seven and five games respectively en route to World Series titles.

-The Phillies would not return to the NLCS again until 2022, where they defeated the San Diego Padres in five games before falling in the World Series.
+The Phillies would return to the NLCS in 2022, and defeated the San Diego Padres in five games for their most recent pennant before falling in the World Series.